dreamerslab/node.queue/Readme.md

 Javascript is an [event-driven](http://bit.ly/ejhOOR) programming language.
 Therefore your code is easy to have nested callbacks.
 This make your code less flexible.

-With Queue you can add functions in a queue `outside` the function scope; execute the queued functions later or `in different files`.
+With Queue-light you can push functions to a queue `outside` the function scope; execute the queued functions later even `in different files`.
 It makes your code easily to be more modularized.

 Queue-light is a lighter version of [Queue](https://github.com/dreamerslab/node.queue).
 It runs faster without namespace support.